JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 This document covers some details of Kotlin/Native interoperability with Swift/Objective-C: how you can use Kotlin declarations in Swift/Objective-C and Objective-C declarations in Kotlin.

-Some other useful resources you might find useful:
+Some other resources you might find useful:

 * The [Kotlin-Swift interopedia](https://github.com/kotlin-hands-on/kotlin-swift-interopedia), a collection of examples on how you can use Kotlin declarations in Swift code.
-* The [iOS integration](native-ios-integration.md) section that covers specific aspects of memory management between iOS and Kotlin.
+* The [iOS integration](native-ios-integration.md) section, covering specific aspects of memory management between iOS and Kotlin.

 ## Usage